How to Switch to a New Medicare Plan During Open Enrollment

 If you’re on a Medicare plan, evaluate your current plan to make sure the coverage and costs fit your needs.
 To help you, your Medicare plan will mail you your Annual Notice of Change letter in late-September or early October detailing the upcoming changes to your current plan.
 Meanwhile, the Center for Medicare and Medicaid will also mail your Evidence of Coverage document during the same time frame, enabling you to compare the benefits.

-If you’re content with your choices, simply reenroll with your current selections.
-However, if you’re not satisfied and wish to make changes, now’s the time to do it.
+If you’re content with your Medicare plan, simply reenroll with your current selections.
+However, if you’re not satisfied and wish to make changes, to your Medicare selection, open enrollment is the time to do it.
 And while it can be a challenge, understanding how it works will help make your transitions as pain free as possible.
 Here’s what you need to know.

 Types of Changes To Medicare that Can Be Made